victoriadrake/hugo-theme-quint/README.md

 Quint is a minimalist Hugo theme designed to evoke a clean, airy feel, emphasizing clarity and ease of reading.
 It features elegant built-in image banners and a lightweight design, making it ideal for displaying your content center stage.

+Check out the [demo site](https://quint-theme-demo.netlify.app/), which you can also use as a starter template for a new site.
+(Psst... there's a one-click deploy to Netlify button there.)

 ## Features

 - **Minimalist Design**: Focused on content readability with minimal distractions.